-For any of the three forms of allocation percentage of transactions increases starting from the second decade.
+For any of the three forms of allocation the percentage of transactions increases starting from the second decade.
 It is natural that the volume of purchase and sale is greater among those who had access to urban land through the market.
-Concerning the land allocated through the State, it should be mentioned that during colonial times there used to be public investment for later performing private sale; while after independence the increase indicates the disposal of houses "acquired" during the housing nationalisation process.
+Concerning the land allocated through the State, it should be mentioned that during colonial times there used to be public investment for later performing private sale; while after independence the increase indicates the disposal of houses "acquired" housing nationalisation during the process.